mihaur/node-fastify-template/README.md

   * dependency updates notifications using [dependabot][dependabot-url]
   * dependency merging using [GitHub Action Merge Dependabot][github-action-merge-dependabot]
   * authoring of release notes using [release-drafter][release-drafter-url]
-  * code linting with [Super-Linter][super-litner-url]
+  * code linting with [MegaLinter][mega-litner-url]

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for deveNopm.jsent and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites